iconsumeplutonium/personal-website/src/content/blog/post-1.md

   <img class="pro-img" src="/images/messedupprojection_topview.png" alt="Half-hemisphere of points, all messed up, top view" width="600px" height="auto" loading="lazy" decoding="async">
 </div>

 The points near the poles are heavily distorted, and there is only one hemisphere of points.
 A bit of googling led me to [this](https://stackoverflow.com/a/1185413) Stack Overflow post with the correct formula.
-I didn't understand why this was at first, but after racking my brains for a bit, here is my tenuous understanding:
+I didn't understand why this was at first, but after a bit of research, here is my tenuous understanding (forewarning: I'm not quite sure how correct this is):

 Latitude is measured from -90° at the South Pole, to 90° at the North pole, or $-\frac{\pi}{2}$ to $\frac{\pi}{2}$.
 In spherical coordinates, $\theta$ goes from $0$ to $\pi$.
 In order to put latitude in that $0$ to $\pi$ range, we need to add $\frac{\pi}{2}$ to it.